TeamSpeak-Systems/ts3init_linux_netfilter_module/README.md

   generated on a different machine, provided that those machines have the same date and time, and the same seed specified.
 In other words: The cookie is created in a deterministic way, depending only on the current time and the seed.
-If check-cookie is specified, either random-seed or random-seed-file need to be specified too.
+If `check-cookie` is specified, either `random-seed` or `random-seed-file` need to be specified too.

 Target extensions
 =================

 TS3INIT_RESET
 ---------------

-This target drops the packet and sends a *reset* packet back to the sender.
+Drops the packet and sends a *reset* packet back to the sender.
 The sender should always be the TeamSpeak 3 client.
 Starting with the TeamSpeak 3.1 client, the client will react to the reset packet by resending the *get cookie* to the server.
 Older clients do not handle this packet.
 It takes no parameters.